 - Candidates may give out cards containing a diagram and instructions, including how to spell the candidate's name.
 Applying stickers or labels to the ballot with the write-in candidate's name is not permitted.

 - If you write in a candidate’s name and change your mind, you will need a new ballot.
 If you are voting during early voting or on election day, ask an election judge for a new ballot.
 If you have an absentee ballot, contact your local board of elections and ask for a new ballot.

 - Failure to fill in the oval for a write-in will not invalidate the vote for that candidate.

 To cast a write-in vote on the audio ballot:

-- The voter will use the keypad to enter, change and confirm each letter as he or she enters a write-in candidate’s name.
+- Use the keypad to enter, change and confirm each letter as you enter a write-in candidate’s name.

-- After entering a write-in candidate’s name, the voter needs to follow the audio ballot's instructions to continue voting the rest of the ballot.
+- After entering a write-in candidate’s name, follow the instructions to continue voting.

 - Follow the instructions to change a write-in vote before casting your ballot.

 Canvassing Write-in Votes

 - Each local board of elections will canvass the write-in votes for every filed write-in candidate.